Parents Refused To Get Daughter Treatment For 17 Rotten Teeth

 — News-round.com (@newsroundcom) November 10, 2017

-Police say that a school social worker began reaching out to the Florida couple as far back as August 2016, and that the Maloys refused to sign the medical permission slips, their daughter brought home from school.
+Police say that a school social worker began reaching out to the Florida couple as far back as August, 2016, and that the Maloys refused to sign the medical permission slips their daughter brought home from school.
 If the couple had signed the forms, the 10-year-old would have been examined by a dental practice that offered free services to people who could not afford to pay for it.

-Jeremie and Cynthia Maloy have two other children, but after meeting their $1,500 bond, have been told not to have contact with their oldest child who has been taken away from them.
+Jeremie and Cynthia Maloy have two other children, but after meeting their $1,500 bond, have been told not to have contact with their oldest child, who has been taken away from them.
 The child is still waiting to see a dentist that can handle her case.
 Authorities fear that the months of neglect could cause a permanent disfigurement.

 [Featured Image by RusN/Thinkstock]